csbonang/Bonang_CSS_Portfolio/README.md

 Programmer: Clarisse Bonang

 # Description
 The program displays a portifolio of a potential employee's deployed website.
-It satifies the following requirements:
+It satisfies the following requirements:

 1. Upon loading the portfolio, the user is presented with the  developer's name, a recent photo or avatar, and links to sections about them, their work, and how to contact them